Our Phd Program | College of Arts

 We give our students a lot of teaching opportunities:

-Our biggest courses all have tutorial components--as a teaching assistant for those classes, you get the opportunity to run your own weekly tutorial classes with undergrads.
+Many of our introductory courses have tutorial components--if you are a teaching assistant for those classes, you get the opportunity to run your own weekly tutorial classes with undergrads.
 In the third year, you will also be offered your own course to teach.
 The department will provide you with a teaching mentor to help you out with any questions you might have about preparing and teaching your own course.

 We also offer interdisciplinary options: